silksong-modding/Silksong.ModMenu/README.md

 ## Future work

-The ModMenu mod should be considered _unstable_ until future work is pared down and version 1.0 is released.
-Breaking API changes may occur in the pursuit of implementing these additional features.
+The ModMenu mod should be considered _unstable_ version 1.0 is released.
+Breaking API changes may occur in the pursuit of implementing additional features to reach 1.0.

-*   Extending the 'new game' menu with new game modes.
+Required for 1.0:
 *   New content pane implementations:
 	*   Free placement
-	*   Multi-row
 	*   Grid
-	*   Scroll pane
 *   New menu element implementations:
 	*   Labels, icons
 	*   Raw text input

+Optional future work:
+*   Extending the 'new game' menu with new game modes.
+*   New content pane implementations:
+	*   Multi-row
+	*   Scroll pane
+*   New menu element implementations:
+	*   Icons/images
 	*   Keybinds